jaspector

 The city fee schedule states permits are required for new construction, including placement of manufactured homes and certain accessory buildings, alterations or additions to existing buildings or structures, demolitions, and relocation of buildings.
 The city states permits are not required for ordinary repairs or minor work as defined in the adopted codes.

-Typical processing time is Minimum 10 business days for plan review and resubmittals, according to the building permit application.
+Building permit processing times in Somerville, TX typically run Minimum 10 business days for plan review and resubmittals, according to the building permit application.
 SafeBuilt inspections must be scheduled at least 24 hours in advance and are only available Mondays, Wednesdays, and Fridays..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Somerville, TX.
 The following work is generally exempt: Ordinary repairs or minor work as defined in the adopted codes.
 Note: No broader standalone public exempt-work list was found beyond the city's statement tying exemptions to ordinary repairs or minor work under the adopted codes.
+When in doubt, confirm with the local building department before starting work.